KaungHtetCho-22/mkdocs-bio/docs/index.md

 # Biodiversity

 Welcome to the **Biodiversity Project Documentation**.
-This guide provides detailed instructions, references, and technical explanations for setting up the hardware, training AI models, running inference pipelines, and displaying results on the web.
+This guide provides detailed instructions, references, and technical explanations for setting up the hardware, training AI models, and running inference pipelines.
+It is organized for everystep to follow consistently from setup to deployment.

+All the source code are pushed to the github.

 ---